Discover how the geology of the Columbia River Basin was formed first by lava floods and then by ice age floods—in illustrations.

 Nick Zentner, geology professor at Central Washington University, describes the geology of the Columbia River Basin at a roadside cut near Granger, Washington.
 Photo by Fiona Martin.Close-up of 10-million-year-old river cobbles transported by the ancient Columbia River.
 Today, the Columbia River is about 15 miles away from this site.
 (The Yakima River is visible in the background.)
 Photo by Fiona Martin.Another close-up of ancient river cobbles embedded in the roadside cut.
 Photo by Fiona Martin.The river cobbles are stacked 10–20 feet high in some locations.
 Photo by Fiona Martin.

 Once you know what to look for, you can read the history of Washington.
-Fiona sought to convey this concept through illustrative storytelling.
-While Nick talked about geology, she was busy sketching, and gathering as many visual notes as she could.
+I sought to convey this concept through illustrative storytelling.
+While Nick talked about geology, I was busy sketching, listening, and gathering as many visual notes as I could.

 “While field sketching, I observe on a deeper level.
 I notice more than I would passing by, because I’m forced to capture the basic shapes, proportions, light and shadow.
 I take notes on colors, textures, proportions, and patterns.
 I think about how I might build the final layout.
 Accuracy is less of a concern—field sketching is more about capturing the moment.” —Fiona Martin